jim-schwoebel/nala/README.md

 ... more to come into the future!

-## Projects that use Nala Framework
+## Sample Projects

 Here are some other projects that have used the Nala Framework:

-* [Greta](https://github.com/protea-earth/greta) - a voice assistant for climate change.
+* [Greta](https://github.com/protea-earth/greta) - 👧 Greta is an agile voice assistant to help reduce your carbon footprint.

 ## Feedback
 Any feedback this repository is greatly appreciated.